 Abberley is a little village in North West Worcestershire, England.
-It lies between the River Severn and River Teme.
+It sits in the middle of the River Severn and River Teme.
 It had a population of 830 in 2001.

-There are three sections to the village of Abberley.
-The oldest section, The Village, was formed in the 12th and 13th century.
-The Common is the most populated part of the village and has a village shop and post office.
+There are three sides to the village of Abberley.
+The oldest side, The Village, dates back to the 12th and 13th century.
+The Common is the most inhabited part of the village and has a village shop and post office.
 There is also the primary school and village hall in this part.
-The Hill is mainly farmland, with some houses and cottages residing on the steep slopes of Abberley Hill.
+The Hill is mainly farmland, with a small amount of houses and cottages residing on the steep slopes of Abberley Hill.

 There are two churches in Abberley.
-The longest-standing is the dilapidated St. Michael’s Church, although the chancel was restored and is still used for occassional services.
-St. Mary’s Church was built between 1850 and 1852 to replace St. Michael’s to the north of the parish.
+The oldest is the ruined St. Michael’s Church, although the chancel was restored and is still used for some services.
+St. Mary’s Church was founded between 1850 and 1852 to take over from St. Michael’s to the north of the parish.

-If you’re looking to have property improvements done for your house in Abberley, make sure you always get quotes from a respected business.
+When you’re looking to have home upgrades done for your house in Abberley, make sure you always get quotes from a respectable company.